Doctor of Philosophy in Law

 - TOEFL: 100 on the internet-based test with a minimum of 25 in writing; or

-- a minimum of three ratings of ‘5’ for reading, writing and speaking and one rating of ‘4’ for listening from the Victoria University English Proficiency Programme.
+- a minimum of three ratings of ‘5’ for reading, writing and speaking and one rating of ‘4’ for listening from the Victoria University of Wellington English Proficiency Programme.

 Teaching and programme staff